 Up to 2005, there was no legal recognition of lesbian and gay partnerships and there were no pension benefits for adult survivors of lesbian and gay partnerships.
-Unlike heterosexual, married teachers, LGB teachers could not pass on pension benefits to their surviving partners.
-The NASUWT campaigned for this injustice to end.
+Unlike heterosexual, married teachers, LGB teachers could not pass on Scottish Teachers' Superannuation Scheme (STSS) pension benefits to their surviving partners.
+The NASUWT campaigned for this injustice to be ended.